-Jonny Frank, a Partner with StoneTurn, brings nearly 40 years of public, private and education sector experience in forensic investigations, compliance and risk management.
-He joined StoneTurn in 2011 from PricewaterhouseCoopers (“PwC”), where he was a partner, and founded and led the firm’s global Fraud Risk & Controls practice.
+Jonny Frank, a Partner with StoneTurn, brings more than 40 years of public, private and education sector experience in forensic investigations, compliance and risk management.
+He joined StoneTurn in 2011 from PricewaterhouseCoopers (PwC), where he was a partner, and founded and led the firm’s global Fraud Risk & Controls practice.

-Jonny serves as the Department of Justice (“DOJ”)-appointed Independent Compliance and Business Ethics Monitor to a global investment bank; Executive Deputy Independent Compliance Monitor to a Fortune 10 automaker; and Forensic Adviser to the Independent Compliance Monitor of one of the world’s largest institutional alternative asset managers.
-He previously served as the NYS Department of Financial Services-appointed Independent Compliance Monitor to the nation’s largest non-bank mortgage servicer, and was the DOJ-appointed Independent Consultant to a $2.5 trillion investment bank.
-He also served as forensic adviser to a National Highway Traffic Safety Administration (“NHTSA”)-appointed Monitor of a Tier One automotive supplier and the DOJ-appointed Foreign Corrupt Practices Act (“FCPA”) Monitors of a $250 billion oil and gas conglomerate and $6 billion medical device manufacturer.
+Jonny serves as the Department of Justice (DOJ)-appointed Independent Compliance and Business Ethics Monitor to Deutsche Bank, the SEC-approved ethics and compliance adviser to the Independent Consultant of a large public accounting firm, the DOJ-appointed Independent Auditor to a Top 5 automotive manufacturer, the remediation consultant to a Northern European Bank, the SEC-approved Independent Consultant to a Big Three credit rating agency, and as Forensic Adviser to the Independent Compliance Monitor of one of the world’s largest institutional alternative asset managers.
+He previously served as the DOJ-appointed Executive Deputy Monitor to Volkswagen, AG, NYS Department of Financial Services-appointed Independent Compliance Monitor to the nation’s largest non-bank mortgage servicer, and the DOJ-appointed Independent Consultant to a $2.5 trillion investment bank.
+He also served as Forensic Adviser to a National Highway Traffic Safety Administration (NHTSA)-appointed Monitor of a Tier One automotive supplier and the DOJ-appointed Foreign Corrupt Practices Act (FCPA) Monitors of a $250 billion oil and gas conglomerate and $6 billion medical device manufacturer.

 Previously, he founded PwC Investigations, a global practice focused on the investigation and remediation of fraud and corruption.
 At PwC, Jonny led more than 500 engagements, including investigations of the President of Indonesia and Bank of China Chairman.